titi0267/Area/back/Readme.md

 (area: Area) => Promise<string | null>;
 ```

-2. Use the helper fonction you previously created or the one that already exist to get your credential if your service need oauth
+2. Use the helper function you previously created or the one that already exist to get your credential if your service needs oauth

-3. Use your service API endpoint or client to get the informations you want.
-If any informations you get are invalid return null
+3. Use your service API endpoint or client to get the information you want.
+If any information you get is invalid return null

-4. If its the first time you pass in the fonction you have to set the value you want to compare with in futures action check.
+4. If it's the first time you pass in the function you have to set the value you want to compare with in futures action check.
 This can be done like this:

 ```ts
 if (area.lastActionValue === null) {